wso2/docs-ei/en/streaming-integrator/docs/guides/handling-errors.md

        tailing='true',
        @map(type='csv'))
     @onError(action='STREAM')
-    define stream ProductionStream (name string,amount double);
+    define stream ProductionStream (name string,amount string);

     @sink(type='file',
         on.error='STREAM',
-        file.uri = "/Users/foo/manager/managercopy.csv",
+        file.uri = "/Users/foo/managercopy.csv",
         @map(type='csv'))
     define stream CopyProductionStream (name string,amount double);

-    @sink(type = 'log', prefix = "Copying Stats Error",
-        @map(type = 'csv'))
+    @info(name = 'FilterEvents')
-    define stream LogStream (name string, amount double, _error object);

-    from ProductionStream
-    select *
+    from ProductionStream[cast(amount, "double") > 100]
+    select name, cast(amount, "double") as amount
     insert into CopyProductionStream;

     @info(name = 'streamerrors')
     from !ProductionStream#log("Error Occured")
     select name, amount, _error
     insert into ErrorStream;

-    @info(name = 'logerrors')
-    from ErrorStream
-    select *
-    insert into LogStream;
     ```
    Here, the on error action is changed to `STREAM` for both the stream and the sink.
-The `streamerrors` captures the errors that occur and inserts them into a separate stream named `ErrorStream`.
-The events with errors that are sent to the `ErrorStream` stream have the two attributes of the `ProductionStream` input stream, and in addition, an attribute named `_error` to capture the details of the error.
+Any stream errors that occur for the `ProductionStream` are directed to an error stream named `!ProductionStream`.
+The events with errors that are sent to the `!ProductionStream` stream have the two attributes of the `ProductionStream` input stream, and in addition, an attribute named `_error` to capture the details of the error.
+A log is connected to it with the prefix `Error Occurred`

-   To observe the erroneous events being received into the `ErrorStream` stream, the `logerrors` query inserts all the events in it to the `LogStream` stream so that they could be logged via the connected log sink.

-2. To generate a sink error, give an incorrect destination path for your output file.
-For example, in this scenario, be sure that the `manager` directory does not exist in the `/Users/foo/manager/managercopy.csv` path.
+   The `ProductionStream` stream receives events with two string values each.
+The `FilterEvents` query casts value for the `amount` attribute as a value of the `double` type and filters events where the value for this field is greater than `100`.
+This results in an error when events are sent to this Siddhi application.

-    Then generate an input event by adding the foillowing row in the `Users/foo/productions.csv` input file.
+2. To generate an error, add the following row with two string values in the `Users/foo/productions.csv` input file.

-    `Crossaints,90.0`
+    `Crossaints,abc`

     As a result, the following is logged in the Streaming Integrator terminal.

     ```text

-    ```

-3. To generate a mapping error, open the input file (in this scenario, `/Users/foo/productions.csv`) and enter a new row in it in the wrong format as shown below.

-    `Fudge,Gateaux,80.0`

-    As a result, the following is logged in the Streaming Integrator console.

-    ```text
+    INFO {io.siddhi.core.query.processor.stream.LogStreamProcessor} - CopyingProductionStatsApp: Error Occured, StreamEvent{ timestamp=1604408058031, beforeWindowData=null, onAfterWindowData=null, outputData=[Crossaints, abc, java.lang.ClassCastException: class java.lang.String cannot be cast to class java.lang.Double (java.lang.String and java.lang.Double are in module java.base of loader 'bootstrap')], type=CURRENT, next=null}
     ```

 ## Waiting